thoom/phandlebars/README.md

 ### Server

-The template needs a few server cli applications installed in order to work properly.
+The provider needs a few server cli applications installed in order to render and compile templates.

 #### Node.js